Limb lengthening, or distraction osteogenesis, is a surgical technique used to increase the length of bones in the arms or legs.

 Once the bone has healed, the external fixator device is removed, and rehabilitation begins.

 Limb lengthening surgery can add several inches to a person's height, improving self-esteem and overall appearance.
 These procedures can correct limb length inequalities or angular deformities, enhancing function and aesthetics.
-Limb lengthening techniques minimize soft tissue trauma, reducing the risk of complications and promoting faster recovery.
+Limb lengthening techniques minimise soft tissue trauma, reducing the risk of complications and promoting faster recovery.
+Advanced devices allow precise, gradual lengthening with improved patient comfort.
+Comprehensive rehabilitation programmes support optimal bone healing and restoration of mobility.